Raise Wax Worms For Food For Exotic Pets

 Wax worms are the larvae of wax moths and are a staple food for many exotic pets.
 They look like caterpillars and are whitish.
-They are mostly nest parasites in the wild, but you can grow them at home if you do not want to spend on pet food each month.
+Wax worms are mostly nest parasites in the wild, but you can grow them at home if you do not want to spend money on pet food each month.
 They can survive in low temperatures and can survive a long time without eating.

 Things You Will Need